-This report demonstrates how the University is meeting the Public Sector Equality Duty set out in the Equality Act 2010 (The Equality Duty).
-Part I provides an overview of our initiatives and actions during the 2019-2020 academic year to advance and promote EDI, and meet the general equality duty; Part II reviews the progress we have made in meeting our Equality Objectives 2017-21; and Part III provides an overview of equality data relating to our staff and student communities.
+This report helps to fulfil the University's reporting requirements under the Public Sector Equality Duty set out in the Equality Act 2010.
+Part I provides an overview of the University's initiatives and actions during 2020-2021 to advance and promote equality, diversity and inclusion, and demonstrate its compliance with the general equality duty.
+Part II reviews the progress that the University has made over the last year in progressing its Equality Objectives 2017-21.
+Part III provides an overview of equality data relating to the University's staff and student communities.